101st Heavy Anti-Aircraft Regiment, Royal Artillery: Burma

 That month, XXXIII Corps launched its main drive from Kalewa towards Mandalay down two routes.
 The Corps Commander Royal Artillery (CCRA) decentralised control over 101st HAA Rgt, so that 226th Bty accompanied 2nd Division on the left, heading through the jungle for Shwebo, while 297 Bty went with 20th Indian Division on the right down the Chindwin towards Monywa.
 2nd Division made good progress to Shwebo in January 1945, with 226 HAA Bty providing route protection and cover for airstrips and field gun positions.
 Japanese aircraft raided the airfields in greater numbers than had been seen for some time.
 20th Indian Division had rougher going along the river valley, and then a stiff six-day battle to take Monywa.

 The CCRA then organised a strong artillery group to support the two divisions in their assault crossing of the 2 mi wide Irrawaddy River, with 101st HAA Rgt operating both its 16 x 3.7-inch and 4 x 7.2-inch equipment.
 The long-range 3.7s were used for a long programme of counter-battery (CB), Interdiction and HF tasks, with half the guns capable of immediate reversion to the AA role if enemy aircraft appeared.
 One 3.7-inch HAA gun, detached to 16th Field Rgt with 2nd Division, could just reach Mandalay.
-20th Indian Division began its crossing on 12 February 1945, supported by a corps fire programme including 'bombard' tasks from 3-7-inch guns at 18400 yd using AA Fuzes.
+20th Indian Division began its crossing on 12 February 1945, supported by a corps fire programme including 'bombard' tasks from 3- to 7-inch guns at 18400 yd using AA Fuzes.
 It took 20th Indian Division two weeks to establish a firm bridgehead and beat off counter-attacks, then 2nd Division began its assault upstream, supported by the Corps artillery in similar fashion.

 By the first week in March, XXXIII Corps' divisions were closing in to capture Mandalay from several directions, and 101st HAA Rgt's batteries were once more decentralised to the divisions, moving and fighting with the infantry, often under heavy shellfire.
 19th Indian Division reached the outskirts of the city on 7 March and began a siege of Fort Dufferin.
 After that citadel fell on 20 March, 2nd and 20th Indian Divisions began to clear the city.